 Global from the get-go and crossing boundaries ever since …

-Born in Shanghai at a historically chaotic time, I was loved by parents who sacrificed their professions – my Dad as a rural doctor and my Mom as an engineer – to give me a brighter future.
-It was hard for them to leave the embrace of friends, the smells of homey dishes, and the comforting sounds of a familial language.
+Born in Shanghai, I was loved by parents who survived the Cultural Revolution to sacrifice their professions – my Dad as a rural doctor and my Mom as an engineer – to give me a brighter future.

 While we didn’t have much, my childhood was rich in one particular way: From the very beginning, my friends were global.
 An early Jewish friend Benjiman Brody took me around on my first days of school.
 Steve Arboleda snuck me into the Fountainbleu Hotel to swim in their big pool as an honorary member of his Colombian family.
 Alex Valencia’s mom took the South American beauty queen crown.
 Billy Kim, of Korean descent, was the only other Asian in all of elementary school.
 Thomas embraced me and Curtis fought for me.
 My Bahamian neighbor Fran Harris may have been a few inches taller than the boys, but she was head and shoulders more mature.
 I would ‘order’ take-out from my parents’ restaurant to treat my little friends.
 In third grade a full-of-heart Caucasian teacher, Ms. Dunkins, gave us gold stars to encourage our achievements, creating an environment where we were engaged, no matter our academic levels and English proficiencies.
 These were my earliest imprints: good people crossing cultures to share in each others’ foods, accomplishments, and affections.